Baby boomers ‘are the largest growing age group of drug users and abusers,’ says Loretto physician

 Johnson calls opioids the “worst treatment you can give for chronic pain” and “how so many patients are being killed by their doctors.”

 He said that a patient is 4.5 times more likely to have fractures if using opioids.

-He urges anyone with a substance abuse problem to seek help at an addiction or pain center.
+He encourages anyone struggling with substance abuse to consider joining an intensive outpatient program at an addiction or pain center.

 Unfortunately, few programs exist to help those who abuse substances.
 Many older adults may feel uncomfortable in a typical group setting with mostly younger people.